Avaya Pricing & Plans: Full Guide 2026

 Avaya IP Office Pricing: Customized by the sales team.

-CloudTalk offers four different pricing plans, from $25 to $49 per user per month, with an additional custom pricing option that allows you to create a solution tailored to your business’s specific needs.
+CloudTalk offers five different pricing plans, starting at $19/user/month, with an additional custom pricing option that allows you to create a solution tailored to your business’s specific needs.
 Here’s an overview of CloudTalk’s plans:

-2. Essential: Designed for SMBs and MMBs looking to expand both inbound and outbound operations.
-It offers advanced automation and enhanced customer experience features to support business growth.
+Essential: This plan is designed for SMBs and MMBs looking to expand both inbound and outbound operations.
+With advanced automation and enhanced customer experience features, the Essential plan supports business growth.

 Key Features: SMS/MMS, Interactive Voice Response (IVR), Skill-Based Routing, Callback, Integrations + Open API

-3. Expert: Targeted toward scaling MMBs and larger companies, it’s packed with features to boost the performance of customer-facing teams, enhancing both outreach and operational efficiency.
+Expert: Targeted toward scaling MMBs and larger enterprises, the Expert plan is packed with features to boost the performance of customer-facing teams, enhancing both outreach and operational efficiency.

-4. Custom: Designed for companies with complex needs, it provides a fully personalized solution, enabling comprehensive coordination and scalability across diverse markets.
+Custom: Designed for companies with complex needs, the Custom plan provides a fully personalized solution, enabling comprehensive coordination and scalability across diverse markets.

 Key Features: Custom Onboarding, Unlimited Outbound Calls with Flat Rates, Enterprise-Level Security, Developer Support